yokto/Updater/README.md

 This is basically just an TVar from stm with some update notifiers.
 It is completely portable and can be used anywhere in your program.

-I set the following you will be able to copy paste the examples to ghci.
+If you set the following you will be able to copy paste the examples to ghci.

     :set +m
     :m +Control.Concurrent